Where to find a taste of Scandinavian culture in London

 Jessica Chastain plays Nora in A Doll's House

 Next up is A Doll’s House, Ibsen’s 1879 play about a dissatisfied, secretive housewife who abandons her family for independence.
-The play, which was wildly controversial at the time, is being reworked into two very different productions in 2020.
+The play, which was wildly controversial at the time, is being reworked in two very different productions in 2020.
 In Nora: A Doll’s House, which comes to the Young Vic in February following a run at Glasgow’s Citizens Theatre, playwright Stef Smith positions Nora in three different time periods, ultimately questioning how much has changed for women in the past century.

 This is followed, in June, by Jamie Lloyd's starry production of A Doll’s House at the Playhouse Theatre, with Golden-Globe winner Jessica Chastain in the role of Nora.
 This time the text is in the capable hands of Irish playwright and esteemed adaptor Frank McGuinness.
 Take your pick – or book tickets to both – to see why Ibsen’s masterpiece continues to resonate today.